maurges/every-rust-gui-library/notes.md

 Abandoned, based on abandoned C library, which was in mid-alpha, as author says.

+So I found a mention of this library again recently.
+I was rereading the article about gui crates from that person I reference above, and they said iui is a good library with ok vibes, so now I have to try it again.
+I checked the repos more thoroughly, and turns out there's libui-ng, which is still pre-alpha they say, but at least not abandoned.
+And to accompany it there's a rust crate that's also not abandoned, last changes being 2 weeks ago!
+Also it might be that they revived after I started working on this project, would be funny if true.

+But now the problem is, again, that they are using fucking gtk3 on linux.
+Argh.
+I have access to my mac now, so I'm still willing to try.
+Another fun part is that, from the description, it's an abstraction layer for platform widgets!
+That's what KAS was going to do, and they abandoned that!
+I have very low expectations from this project, so let's dive into it!

+Chronologically this is after rui.
+Funny thought: how many /.ui/ names are there in rust crates?
+Iui, fui and rui already taken.

+No tutorial, yay.
+Can't even access docs because they are not on crates-io.
+Diving straight into the examples, 30 minutes before going to bed.
+There are some apidocs from an old version, browsing them right now.
+Looks not bad, typical controls and row-column layouts.
+Also as typical for library bindings, creating new controls from rust seems impossible.
+Ehh, although, you can use layout itself as a control, so at least you can create compound widgets that way.

 ## KAS
 Time spent: a couple of hours (so far) + a day + half a day